YigitBCesur/Capstone-Project---Dogs-vs-Cats-by-COCO/README.md

-# :dog: Detectron2 Cats Vs Dogs :cat:
+#  Coco Detectron2 Dogs :dog: and Cats  :cat:
 Train a detectron model on a custom dataset (Coco formated).

 ## Introduction